jbcodeforce/eda-studies/docs/techno/kstreams/index.md

 * **KTable** is a durable, partitioned collection that models change over time.
 It's the mutable counterpart of **KStreams**.
 It represents what is true at the current moment.
 Each data record is considered a contextual update.
 Tables are saved in state store backed up with kafka topic and may be queried.
 Any operation on the table such as querying, inserting, or updating a row is carried out behind the scenes by a corresponding operation on the table’s state store.

-These state stores are being materialized on local disk inside your application instances
+These state stores are being materialized on local disk inside the application instances

   ![2](./diagrams/kstreams-store.drawio.png){ width=500}